The Continental Divide National Scenic Trail

-The Continental Divide Trail spans 3,100 miles along the Rocky Mountains.
-Stretching from the Montana/Canadian border to the New Mexico/Mexican border.
-This guide will help plan a hike along the trail.
+The Continental Divide Trail covers 3,100 miles along the Rocky Mountains, extending from the Montana/Canadian border to the New Mexico/Mexican border.
+This guide will assist in planning a hike along the trail.

-The Montana – Idaho section of the CDT begins at the Canadian border and traverses south through Glacier National Park traveling along the Livingston Range.
-Traversing the Lewis and Clark Range, you pass through Flathead National Forest, Lewis and Clark National Forest, and The Bob Marshall, Scapegoat Wilderness Complex.
-Crossing the Continental Divide a number of times you continue south through Helena National Forest.
+The Montana-Idaho section of the CDT starts at the Canadian border and goes south through Glacier National Park along the Livingston Range.
+It passes through Flathead National Forest, Lewis and Clark National Forest, and The Bob Marshall-Scapegoat Wilderness Complex while crossing the Continental Divide multiple times.
+Then it continues south through Helena National Forest.

 The CDT

-The Provided map highlights The Continental Divide Trail.
-Color marks the trail as mentioned above.
-Clicking the highlighted trail makes the label appear.
-These labels correspond to both the “Route Highlights” and the “Waypoints, Mileage, and Elevation Gain & Loss”.
+Remember these details: The map highlights the Continental Divide Trail with color-coded sections.
+Click on the highlighted trail to display its label.
+These labels correspond to “Route Highlights” as well as “Waypoints, Mileage, and Elevation Gain & Loss.”

 Route Highlights